terra-money/validator-profiles/validators/terravaloper1pc0gs3n6803x7jqe9m7etegmyx29xw38aaf3u7/README.md

 ## Team

 Our team consists of two, we have a good mix of knowledge that complete each other.
-We have extensive knowledge in system admin, networking,tokeneconomics and the blockchains we chose to validate.
+We have extensive knowledge in system admin, networking,security and the blockchains consensus systems we chose to validate.

-You can be sure we are dedicated to Terra as we are genesis validators and securing the votes and the network is our highest priority.
+You can be sure we are dedicated to Terra, as we are genesis validators.
+Securing the votes and the network is our highest priority.

 ## Contact Us